jtgry/blessyourheart/content/home-design-services.md

 [[blocks]]
 button_text = "Contact Us"
 button_url = "/contact"
-content = "Please contact us for more information concerning our design services. " heading = "Interestin in having us design your home?" image = "uploads/_DSC0743.jpg" image_alignment = "left" template = "block-image"
+content = "Please contact us for more information and let us know how we can help you! " heading = "Ready to begin?" image = "uploads/_DSC0777-2.jpg" image_alignment = "left" template = "block-image"